Miscarriage: Terminology

-Miscarriage is the most common complication of early pregnancy.
-Among women who know they are pregnant, the miscarriage rate is roughly 10% to 20%, while rates among all fertilisation is around 30% to 50%.
-In those under the age of 35 the risk is about 10% while it is about 45% in those over the age of 40.
-Risk begins to increase around the age of 30.
-About 5% of women have two miscarriages in a row.
-Some recommend not using the term "abortion" in discussions with those experiencing a miscarriage in an effort to decrease distress.
-In Britain, the term "miscarriage" has replaced any use of the term "spontaneous abortion" in relation to pregnancy loss and in response to complaints of insensitivity towards women who had suffered such loss.
-An additional benefit of this change is reducing confusion among medical laymen, who may not realize that the term "spontaneous abortion" refers to a naturally-occurring medical phenomenon, and not the intentional termination of pregnancy.
+Some recommend not using the term "abortion" in discussions with those experiencing a miscarriage to decrease distress.
+In Britain, the term "miscarriage" has replaced any use of the term "spontaneous abortion" for pregnancy loss and in response to complaints of insensitivity towards women who had suffered such loss.
+An additional benefit of this change is reducing confusion among medical laymen, who may not realize that the term "spontaneous abortion" refers to a naturally occurring medical phenomenon and not the intentional termination of pregnancy.